Among Wild Flowers - an interview with Anne Solveig

 “My inner wild woman loves walking barefoot early in the morning, when the grass is still damp with dew…”

 Meet Anne Solveig, woman of the wild flowers and sunny meadows.
-Anne has lived for many years in the woods of Småland, at Mundekulla in southern Sweden, but she is most at home among the wild flowers of the meadow in the sunshine.
+Anne has lived for many years in the woods of Småland, at Mundekulla in southern Sweden, but she is most at home on the sunny flower meadows.
 “I love flowers in their pure, wild form,” says Anne.
 “Flowers are so fascinating, how they can grow in the most unexpected places.
 They are so open, so trusting and such a beautiful expression of Mother Nature in her own wild, natural form, sharing their beauty in total surrender.”

 Anne lives a semi-nomadic life, travelling between southern Spain and southern Sweden.
 She is a writer, musician, artist and leader of women’s circles, courses and retreats, and who is especially passionate about inspiring women to shine their light and share their gifts.
 Over the past years Anne has been a great inspiration in my life and her women’s festivals and retreats have meant so much to me.
 Anne is a woman who spreads light wherever she goes and who is just like the wild flowers of the meadow – a woman of natural beauty, sharing her wild wisdom with the world.